drubach/DeesDesigns/README.md

 * Be able to create an account, submit a request for work.
 #### **Returning Visitor Goals:**
 * Be able to login/register so information can be saved, and chekcout is handled efficiently.
-* Be able to login with my Google account so creating an account is painless.
 * Have items that I my have in my project cart still be there when I return.
 #### **Frequent User Goals:**
 * Be able to save my profile information so that I don't have to re-enter every time I order.
-* See my order history to see what I have already bought.
 * Have the option to custom order if I want to change something to a particular product.
 #### **Site Owner Goals:**
 * Showcase work.
 * Process orders online.
 * Be able to update portfolio.
 * See a list of orders.
-* Upload finished work and have customer receive notification of completion.
+* Upload finished work to portfolio.
 <hr>

 ### **Design Features Include:**